 Primrose Hospice runs a number of support groups for patients and their families.
 They are a chance to meet people going through the same experiences and share advice, support as well as enjoy great company.
 They are facilitated by professionals from Primrose Hospice.

-Primrose Hospice’s Men’s Cancer Support Group meets every Thursday from 10am to 12pm.
+Primrose Hospice’s Men’s Support Group meets every Thursday from 10am to 12pm.
+This group is for any men that have been diagnosed with a life-limiting illness.
 It is a chance to meet other men going through similar situations.
-Members are given the opportunity to to talk about whatever they like and spend time with others who understand what they are going through.
+Members are given the opportunity to talk about whatever they like and spend time with others who understand what they are going through.

-It is facilitated by a qualified male counsellor and the aim is to keep things as informal as possible.
-If you are interested in attending this group or for more information please contact Julie Kimberley on 01527 889799.
+If you are interested in attending this group or for more information please contact the team on 01527 889799.

-The group is a non clinical support group that is facilitated by the Volunteers manager and is open to younger women living with a life limiting illness.
+Our Gals’ group is a non clinical support group that is facilitated by Jo our Volunteers’ manager and is open to women living with a life-limiting illness.
 The purpose of the group is to provide peer support in a relaxed and welcoming environment.

 There are a number of ‘feel good’ activities which are suggested by the group for example make overs and various craft activities.
-The group meets on the last Thursday of the month at 1030-1230 in the Garden Room.
+The group meets on the last Friday of the month at 1030-1230 in our Garden Room.

 Some of the benefits shared by current members include: